theRealAph/ScopeLocals/README.md

 explaining.
 The callback to `rowHandler.apply()` happens in a forked virtualThread().
 So, how can a call to `PERMISSIONS.get()` in the forked thread retrieve the value that was `set()` in the forking thread?
-This works because class `StructuredExecutor` has been designed to share `ExtentLocal` bindings across fork calls.
+This works because class `ExtentLocal` has been designed to share bindings across thread forks.
 Any `ExtentLocal` bindings present in the thread that calls `fork()` will be visible to the forked virtual thread.

 It is worth emphasising that these bindings really are *shared*.
 The set of bindings established by the forking thread can be referenced by the forked